tractorcow-farm/silverstripe-fluent/CONTRIBUTING.md

 feel like you are being ignored if you do not get a prompt response to any questions!

-# Becoming a member of the contributing team
+# Becoming a maintainer

-If you are someone who has a history of good contributing to Fluent (or really any module in the tractorcow vendor), we'd probably love to have you as a part of the team.
+If you are someone who has a history of good contributing to Fluent (or really any module in the tractorcow vendor), we'd probably love to have you as a maintainer.
 This would give you write access, the ability to review the work of others' in the community, and get more of a say in the general development of the module.